 Use the Survey Tool

-If you prefer learning by video, visit the Qualtrics Experience Basecamp.
-Click Qualtrics Research Core or Research Methodology.
-When prompted to sign in, click Sign in with SSO.
+The Qualtrics Experience Basecamp provides training videos.
+Cornell is licensed for the CoreXM survey tool.
+If prompted to sign in, select Sign in with SSO.
 For Organization ID, type cornell.
 You will then be able to sign in using CUWebLogin.

 Use of Surveys for Research

-Even in some cases where IRB review is not required under the federal regulations, researchers conducting online surveys may nevertheless need to comply with Europe’s General Data Protection Regulation (GDPR) when collecting identifiable or coded personal data from persons who are physically present in certain European countries at the time of data collection.
+Even in some cases where IRB review is not required under federal regulations, researchers conducting online surveys may nevertheless need to comply with Europe’s General Data Protection Regulation (GDPR) when collecting identifiable or coded personal data from persons who are physically present in certain European countries at the time of data collection.

 In addition to the documentation on this website, you can visit Qualtrics Support for answers to most other questions and assistance with using the service.
 See Sign In to Submit a Request to Qualtrics Support.

-- Changing survey ownership
+- Change survey ownership

-- Recovering a deleted survey
+- Recover a deleted survey

-- Cornell Survey Research Institute offers survey project services including questionnaire development and testing, assistance completing Institutional Research Board forms, sampling, programming, administration, data delivery, analysis, report writing, best practices in survey research, and other services.
+Cornell Survey Research Institute offers survey project services including questionnaire development and testing, assistance completing Institutional Research Board forms, sampling, programming, administration, data delivery, analysis, report writing, best practices in survey research, and other services.